evelinapinzaru/KnightsTour/README.md

 In order to solve the Knight's Tour problem, I've considered the chessboard to be a square matrix and called it *board*.
 To indicate that no position has been occupied yet, I chose to initialise it to zero.
-Both the initialisation and the dynamic allocation of the *board* are handled using **calloc()**.
+Both the initialisation and the dynamic allocation of the *board* are handled using *calloc()*.

-In an effort to avoid potential issues caused by invalid user input, I've created a robust validation system within the *input.h* header, which covers all sorts of scenarios, including: unexpected data types, input exceeding specified bounds, etc.
+In an effort to avoid potential issues caused by invalid user input, I've created a robust validation system within the *input.h* header file, which covers all sorts of scenarios, including unexpected data types and input exceeding specified bounds.

+**Important input constraints (value-related):**\
+The minimum board size (N) required for completing a knight's tour is 5.\
+The valid range for i and j coordinates extends from 0 to N-1, inclusive.

-The solution revolves around the **search_4_solutions()** function :
+The solution revolves around the *search_4_solutions()* function :
 ```c
 void search_4_solutions(int** board, int i, int j, int position_nr) {
 	board[i][j] = position_nr;